 To apply for a Parental Order post birth you must meet some legal requirements these are as follows: You must be genetically related to the child to apply for a Parental Order i.e. the egg or sperm comes from one or both parents.
-You must be in a relationship where you and your partner are either:

-You and your partner must also:
+You and your partner ( if you have one )must also:

 Please follow this link for further clarification and to access the C51 application form on the government website -